ravi-uppala101/filegenerator/README.md

 fields = ""12345","CO","PD","CR","CO","PD","CR","CO","PD","CR","CO","PD","CR","CO","PD","CR","CO","PD","CR","CO","PD","CR","CO","PD","CR"   //this line is used for the text that goes into the file

-outputFilePath = /Users/ravinderuppala/eclipse/workspace/filegenerator  // path to the file where it needs to be generated
+outputFilePath = /Users/ravinderuppala/eclipse/workspace/filegenerator  // path to the file where it needs to be generated fileName = accountInfo.txt //name of the file

-noOfThreads = 5 // no of threads used for writing...it is not used currently...because file generation went faster than I expected
+noOfThreads = 5 // no of threads used for writing

 noOfRecords = 60000000 // no of records needed in the file